Benefits and incentives

 Major Financial benefits

-Rural teacher incentive: From 1 January 2019, teachers working at eligible 4-, 6-, and 8-transfer point incentive and Connected Communities incentive schools will be eligible to receive a Rural Teacher Incentive with a value of $20,000 to $30,000, dependent on the remoteness of the school.
+Rural teacher incentive: Permanent and temporary teachers working at eligible 4-, 6-, and 8-transfer point incentive and Connected Communities incentive schools will be eligible to receive a Rural Teacher Incentive with a value of $20,000 to $30,000, dependent on the remoteness of the school.
 Find out more

-Retention benefit: Teachers working at specified schools with 12 months or more of continuous service may be eligible for an annual $5,000 retention benefit payment.
+Retention benefit: From Term 1, 2022, permanent and temporary teachers working at specified schools with 12 months or more of continuous service may be eligible for an annual $5,000 retention benefit payment.
 Eligible teachers will receive up to 10 retention benefit payments.
 Find out more

-Experienced teacher benefit: From 1 January 2019, certain proficient teachers who are currently in a position at 6-point and 8-point rural and remote incentive schools and 4-point, 6-point and 8-point incentive Connected Communities schools qualify for a $10,000 experienced teacher benefit, payable for up to five years.
+Experienced teacher benefit: From Term 1, 2022, certain proficient permanent and temporary teachers who are currently in a position at 6-point and 8-point rural and remote incentive schools and 4-point, 6-point and 8-point incentive Connected Communities schools qualify for a $10,000 experienced teacher benefit, payable for up to five years.
 Find out more

 Recruitment bonus: Principals may be able to apply for a recruitment bonus, which they can offer to increase the attractiveness of temporary teaching positions of four terms or more and permanent positions in rural and remote 6- and 8- transfer point incentive schools or 6- and 8- point Connected Communities schools.
 Eligible positions must have undergone two consecutive unsuccessful merit selection processes.
 Find out more

 10-week trial placement before appointment: Allows prospective staff a 10-week trial before a permanent appointment to a rural and remote school is confirmed.

 Additional personal leave: Additional personal leave entitlement (personal, family, community) for incentive schools separate to FACS leave.
 Western zone schools have an extended summer vacation and start one week later than eastern zone schools.